AtheosGame/AtheosGame.github.io/index.md

 We will **Fight to Create**, instead of **Fight to Find**.
 Changing completely the way we grind in the RPG genre.
 We want to avoid the feeling of pointless grinding doing countless hours of playtime without any meaningful rewards.

-Now the player will create unique items of metadata in the form of **Non Fungible Tokens (NFTs)** in every successful level run.
-This adds several layers of complexity and uniqueness to the concept of creating your own items in a video game.
+Atheos players will create unique items of metadata in the form of **Non Fungible Tokens (NFTs)** in every successful level run.
+This adds new layers of complexity and uniqueness creating your own items in a video game, not just finding them.

 To achieve this we base our foundation in three layers:
 * [**The Game**](https://atheosgame.github.io/game/overview/) - Lore, art direction, gameplay, mechanics, challenges and longevity.
-* [**Economy**](https://atheosgame.github.io/tokenomics/intro/) - To create a logical ecosystem for videogame structures using blockchain.
+* [**Economy**](https://atheosgame.github.io/tokenomics/intro/) - To create a logical ecosystems for videogame structures using blockchain.
 * [**Governance**](https://atheosgame.github.io/governance/fairgovernance/) - To build a platform where users can voice their issues, and also participate in the future direction of the game.